MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-ucsi-driver.md

 ## 2. Create the PPM object with UcmUcsiCx

-In your implementation of [**EVT_WDF_DEVICE_PREPARE_HARDWARE**](/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_prepare_hardware), after you have recieved the list of raw and translated resources, use the resources to prepare the hardware.
+In your implementation of [**EVT_WDF_DEVICE_PREPARE_HARDWARE**](/windows-hardware/drivers/ddi/wdfdevice/nc-wdfdevice-evt_wdf_device_prepare_hardware), after you have received the list of raw and translated resources, use the resources to prepare the hardware.
 For example, if your transport is I2C, read the hardware resources to open a communication channel.
 Next, create a PPM object.
 To create the object, you need to set certain configuration options.

 1. Provide a handle to the connector collection on the device.
    1. Create the connector collection by calling [**UcmUcsiConnectorCollectionCreate**](/windows-hardware/drivers/ddi/ucmucsippm/nf-ucmucsippm-ucmucsiconnectorcollectioncreate).